rhoket-scientists/rhok-welthunger/README.md

 Any help is eally appreciated.
 If you have an idea, great.
 Just start coding and send us a pull request.

 As a developer, you should install the requirements for developers.
 Simple run `make req_developer`.
 If you want to regenerate the UI files after editing the a Qt ui file, run `make generate_pyqt`.
 This will generate `.py` files for all ui files.

+If you want to have isolated Python environments, we recommend to use [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/).